brennanbrown/WriteClub/_authors/constance-yu.md

 website:
 ---

-Constance Yu is Secretary of the Write Club and forth-year Sociology major.
-For years, Constance has had a fond love for poetry, and is currently working on her first chapbook to publish.
-Outside of writing, she is a social worker trying her best to help others.
+Connie Yu is a 26-year-old poet, Secretary of the Write Club, and social worker aiding the vulnerable population, residing in Calgary, Alberta, Canada.
+She currently pursues a degree in sociology at Mount Royal University.
+Along with her love for poetry, Connie enjoys capturing the beauty of the world through photography.
+Her poems often reflect her many observations on the human experience and the emotions that come with it.
+Yu dedicates her life to helping people and animals of all kinds.
+When she isn't writing, Yu enjoys art galleries, rock climbing, and very long baths.